-We enhanced existing Process Frameworks comprising elements, such as work product, activity, and role, by introducing the notion of process pattern as a modular way for the documentation of development knowledge.
-Similar to approaches, such as [22], by stating the tackled problem as well as discussing pros and cons, patterns support selection of adequate strategies during process enactment that is problem-driven dynamic process tailoring.
+In this paper we enhanced existing Process Frameworks comprising elements, such as work product, activity, and role, by introducing the notion of process pattern as a modular way for the documentation of development knowledge.
+According to the best of breed idea, a company can combine the most appropriate solutions from different established methods and best practices to form a perfectly tailored process for a company and for all types of projects.
+Therefore we introduced a Process Framework that facilitates integration, tailoring, and evolution of process models.
+Similar to the approach presented in [22], by stating the tackled problem as well as discussing pros and cons, patterns support selection of adequate strategies during process enactment that is problem-driven dynamic process tailoring.

-A further difference to existing approaches is the explicit modeling of relationships between work products, modeling concepts, and notations, allowing us to describe and integrate generic processes, referring to work products only in general, with specific development processes providing concrete modeling concepts and notations.
+A difference to other existing approaches is the explicit modeling of relationships between work products, modeling concepts, and notations, allowing us to describe and integrate generic processes, referring to work products only in general, with specific development processes providing concrete modeling concepts and notations.

 To realize a process pattern approach within a company software developers need some guidance to find their way through the vast number of process patterns that may have been developed at their company.
-A possible way to store and manage process patterns is a book or folder, where patterns are written down in accordance with a fixed scheme as presented in section 5.
-However searching for the right pattern for a certain situation within a given context in a book is not very comfortable.
-Further process patterns evolve and establish dynamically, so it doesn't seem a good idea to document the living process in the form of an unalterable book.
-Thus a tool to store, present and manage process patterns and work product definitions within an organization dynamically would be very desirable.
-Due to the continuous evolution and change of a living development process, we work on a tool supporting process model maintenance.
-Moreover by realizing the presented pattern maps this tool is supposed to provide guidance for software developers in finding their way through the jungle of process patterns.
+Moreover due to the continuous evolution and change of a living development process patterns a tool to store, present and manage process patterns and work product definitions would be very desirable.
+We are working on a tool supporting process model maintenance.
+By realizing the presented pattern maps this tool is supposed to provide guidance for software developers in finding their way through the jungle of process patterns.